Outsourcing is the best way for lawyers to delegate work because it leads to maximum freedom.

 But while outsourcing has amazing benefits, there are some common traps that lawyers fall into.

 Broadly speaking, there are four categories of outsourced work.

-- General work that you want done on a part-time ongoing basis (e.g. executive assistant who handles your scheduling and email)
+- General work that you want to be done on a part-time ongoing basis (e.g., an executive assistant who handles your scheduling and email)

-Many lawyers don’t need a full-time assistant, and they figure that they can choose category #3 and get a virtual assistant to handle a bunch of different kinds of tasks.
+Many lawyers don’t need a full-time assistant, and they figure that they can choose category #3 and get a virtual assistant to handle various tasks.